-As at 31 December 2023 2022 Cash and cash equivalents 272,042 1,345,834

-Balances with banks are assessed to have low credit risk of default since these banks are highly regulated by the central banks of the respective countries.
-Accordingly, management of the Company estimates the loss allowance on balances with banks at the end of the reporting period at an amount equal to 12-month ECL.
-None of the balances with banks at the end of the reporting period are past due and taking into account the historical default experience and the current credit ratings of the bank, the management of the Company have assessed that there is no impairment, and hence have not recorded any loss allowances on these balances.

-8. RELATED PARTIES
+Cash and cash equivalents 272,042 1,345,834 Balances with banks are assessed to have low credit risk of defaul t since these bar ks are highly regulated by the central banks of the respective countries.
+According to the respective countries are controlled to the respective countries and the respective countries. ordingly, manag ement of the Company estimates the loss allowance on balances with banks at the he end of the rep orting period at an amount equal to 12-month ECL.
+None of the balances with ba nks at the end of the reporting period are past due and taking into account the historical default exp perience and the current credit ratings of the bank, the management of the Company have assesse impairment, and hence have not recorded any loss allowances on these balances - 8.
+RELATED PARTIES

-Related parties, as defined in International Accounting Standard 24, "Related Party Disclosures", include associate companies, major shareholders, directors and other key management personnel of the Company, and entities controlled, jointly controlled or significantly influenced by such parties.
+Related parties, as defined in International Accounting Standard 24, "Related Party Disclosures" include associate companies, major shareholders, directors and other key management personne of the Company, and entities controlled, jointly controlled or significantly influenced by such .

-i.
 Transaction with related parties:

-Transactions with related parties included in the statement of profit or loss and other comprehensive income for the year ended are as follows:
+Transactions with related parties included in the statement of profit or loss and other comprehensive income for the year ended are as follows: Relationship 2023

-For the year ended Relationship 2023 2022 Dividend income from Q-Chem Joint Venture 497,854 517,363 Dividend income from Q-Chem II Joint Venture 880,595 1,033,563 Dividend income from QVC Joint Venture 338,331 476,712 Annual fee paid to QatarEnergy Parent Company (5,642) (5,373)

-QatarEnergy is the ultimate parent company, which is state-owned public corporation established by Emiri Decree No. 10 in 1974.
+Dividend income from Q-Chem Joint Venture 497,854 517,363 Dividend income from Q-Chem II Joint Venture 880,595 1,033,563 Dividend income from QVC Joint Venture 338,331 476,712 Annual fee paid to QatarEnergy Parent Company (5,642) (5,373) QatarEnergy is the ultimate parent com- pany, which is state-owned d public corporation on established by Emiri Decree No. 10 in 1974. ·· n 1 · · · · · · · · .1 .1 1 .
+1